 Cannabis abuse has short-term and long-term effects.
 These effects include:

-Marijuana addicts who try to stop using the drug experience withdrawal symptoms such as physical discomfort and mood problems staring within a week of quitting and lasting two weeks or more.
+Cannabis users who try to stop using the drug experience withdrawal symptoms such as physical discomfort and mood problems staring within a week of quitting and lasting two weeks or more.

 Physical withdrawal effects of cannabis usually persist until the drugs leave the body.
 Psychological effects last much longer.
 According to research, it can take a month for the receptors responsible for addiction (cannabinoid 1 receptors) to resume normal function after a person stops taking cannabis.
 The process starts within days (after 2 days) of quitting.

-Marijuana withdrawal symptoms include, but aren’t limited to:
+Cannabis withdrawal symptoms include, but aren’t limited to:

 Anyone who attempts to quit cannabis in vain or suffers the above, among other withdrawal symptoms, should seek professional cannabis addiction treatment.